 Liane Jensen, Genealogy Mom, has a passion for family history.
 She has been learning about her family history for over 25 years.
 Her formal genealogy training includes completing the National Genealogical Society (NGS) Home Study Course on American Genealogy.
-She is a member of the Association of Professional Genealogists (APG) and is currently in the ProGen 35 Study Group.
+She is a member of the Association of Professional Genealogists (APG) and is currently a member of the ProGen 35 Study Group.

 Her research interests include DNA, sharing genealogy with children, Midwestern genealogy, and Daughters of the American Revolution (DAR) lineage applications.
-Her formal training is in engineering and computer science (BS EECS, UC Berkeley; MS EE, Stanford), so she loves to find patterns and analyze.
+Her formal training is in engineering and computer science (BS EECS, UC Berkeley; MS EE, Stanford); she loves to find patterns and analyze.

 In 2016 one of her favorite bloggers, Dick Eastman, wrote a post inviting other genealogists to blog as well.
 She considered it, but wasn’t sure.
 That same week she happened to watch the movie The Rookie for the first time, and was struck by the line, “it was ok to think about what you want to do until it was time to start doing what you were meant to do.”
 It stuck with her.
 And this blog was born.